MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/01-machine-learning.md

    **Task type & data**:

     >**NOTE**: Some subscriptions have permissions that do not allow the *bike-data* to be added to *workspaceblobstore*.
-If you encounter this issue, currently you need to either switch to a personal subscription, or adjust your subscription's permissions.
+If you encounter this issue, you need to switch to a another subscription.

     - **Select task type**: Regression
     - **Select data**: